N Queen Problem using Branch And Bound

 The N queens puzzle is the problem of placing N chess queens on an N×N chessboard so that no two queens threaten each other.
 Thus, a solution requires that no two queens share the same row, column, or diagonal.

-Backtracking Algorithm for N-Queen is already discussed here.
-In backtracking solution we backtrack when we hit a dead end.
+The backtracking Algorithm for N-Queen is already discussed here.
+In a backtracking solution, we backtrack when we hit a dead end.
 In Branch and Bound solution, after building a partial solution, we figure out that there is no point going any deeper as we are going to hit a dead end.

 - For the 1st Queen, there are total 8 possibilities as we can place 1st Queen in any row of first column.
 Let’s place Queen 1 on row 3.

 - After placing 1st Queen, there are 7 possibilities left for the 2nd Queen.
 But wait, we don’t really have 7 possibilities.
 We cannot place Queen 2 on rows 2, 3 or 4 as those cells are under attack from Queen 1.
 So, Queen 2 has only 8 – 3 = 5 valid positions left.

 - After picking a position for Queen 2, Queen 3 has even fewer options as most of the cells in its column are under attack from the first 2 Queens.